 Firearms safety is the single most important thing at our club.

 The A&DRRA has a reputation for a strong focus on bullseye shooting, and fields a large team of shooters in local events, out of all proportion to the size of our club.

 This is not to say that all of our members are "serious" shooters — the emphasis is on having fun and enjoying the camaraderie that the clubhouse provides as much as it is on accuracy.
 However, for those willing to take on the challenges and frustrations of learning to shoot a pistol well, there are few more supportive environments offered than ours.
 We have lots of experienced members, only too willing to offer support and advice.
 We're also known for the quality of the food and snacks offered by the Arnprior club at matches we host!

-Dues for 2018 are $315.00, which includes a mandatory $45 membership in the CSSA (Canadian Shooting Sports Association).
+Dues for 2022 are $345.00, which includes a mandatory $45 membership in the CSSA (Canadian Shooting Sports Association).
 That portion will not be charged if you provide proof of existing membership in the CSSA.
-Family memberships are $525.
+Family memberships are $555, which includes $80 family CSSA membership.
+Family membership applies to one member, spouse and children under the age of 21 living at home and in full attendance at school.
 Membership fees are based on the calendar year and are pro-rated on a quarterly basis.

 Potential new members undergo a probationary period before being asked to join the club, during which time they will be evaluated on their safe handling of firearms and adherence to club rules.
 This is generally around three months, after which the candidate should pay for a membership.
 The probationary period can vary depending on the previous experience of the candidate, their ability to attend the club, and other considerations.